Dorothy Bush Koch welcomes Amma to Washington, DC

 “It is no exaggeration to say that Amma’s humanitarian work surpasses that of many governments.
 In addition to Amma’s darshan and other charitable efforts, Amma is harnessing the power of science and technology to improve people’s lives and create a more equitable world, and we are so excited to be partnering with her on this new frontier.”

 Doro explained that she had become aware of Amma and her humanitarian endeavors when Amma’s university, Amrita Vishwa Vidyapeetham, created the Amrita Learning App, a mobile application designed to tackle the problem of low-literacy in the United States.
-Doro's family charity, the Barbara Bush Foundation for Adult Literacy, is named after her late mother.
-It awarded Amrita Learning App as one of the winners of its 2018 Adult Literacy XPRIZE Contest.
+Doro's family charity—the Barbara Bush Adult Literacy XPRIZE Contest, presented by Dollar General—is named after her late mother and awarded Amrita Learning App as one of the finalists in its 2018 competition.

 Amrita University has been working with literacy in rural communities for more than 20 years.
 In 2008, it received the UNESCO National Literacy Mission Award from the President of India for Adult Education.
 It also provides tablet-enhanced literacy in more than 100 villages in 21 Indian states.